 - An industrial zone was set up on the far north side of the village.

 - There are three small roadside inns by Arlington Road.

 - The wooden bridge was replaced by a steel-made bridge.

-Here, I’m going to detail you about two maps of the same place and the changes took place in the past time.
+Here, I’m going to detail you about two maps of the same place and the changes that took place in the past time.

 The maps show changes in a local industrial village of England called Stamdorf between 1985 and 2015.

-The depicted maps are a clear illustration of the changes took place in three decades in a local industrial village named Stamdorf that is located in England.
+The depicted maps are a clear illustration of the changes that took place in three decades in a local industrial village named Stamdorf that is located in England.
 Overall, a massive transformation took place in the village and many new facilities have been added.

 However, in the picture of 2015, many planned changes are observed.
 The wooden bridge was replaced with a steel-made bridge.
 Furthermore, the small inns were shifted to the south-east corner.
 The big factory was demolished and a completely new industrial zone was assembled on the far north side with two industrial staff quarters.
-The field was relocated to the south-west corner by the river.
+Also, the field was relocated to the south-west corner by the river.
 Two housing estates were established, one was built on the west side and the other on the south side.

 Please make comments below if you like this post.
 You can also add your own answer to this post.